 Emergency Preparedness

 **Qualified providers maintain emergency protocols** for managing severe allergic reactions, vascular complications, and other adverse events.
-This includes emergency medications, protocols, and hospital affiliations.
+This includes emergency medications, protocols, and hospital affiliations for immediate care if needed.

 Provider Safety Standards